rustireland/wipecountdownannounce/README.md

 # WipeCountdownAnnounce
-**WipeCountdownAnnounce** is an [Oxide](https://umod.org/) plugin that provides regular public chat announcements to players on a Rust server about the *time remaining until the next wipe*.
+**WipeCountdownAnnounce** is an [Oxide](https://umod.org/) plugin that provides regular public chat announcements to players on a Rust server about the time remaining until the next wipe.
 Wipe information is supplied by the [WipeCountdown](https://codefling.com/plugins/wipe-countdown) plugin.

 Individually customizable messages are available for:
 - Standard days (e.g. *"X days, Y minutes until the next wipe"*).